 The instability of quantum plasma-vacuum interface is studied of many different models [19-23].
-The vacuum- quantum plasma composed of electron, including the effects of a quantum statistical Fermi electron temperature and the system is acted upon by an electromagnetic field $((E_x, E_y, B_z)$ TM-model) is studied by Lazar et al. [19].
+The vacuum- quantum plasma composed of electron, including the effects of a quantum statistical Fermi electron temperature and the system is acted upon by an electromagnetic field (E_x, E_y, B_z) TM-model) is studied by Lazar et al. [19].
 In this model the initial values for electric and magnetic field were vanished ($E_0 = B_0 = 0$, Electrostatic model).
-The same model is considered by Mohamed [20], but in his model the initial value of magnetic field was taken account ($\vec{B}0 \!=\!
-B_0\,e{{\! y}}$, transverse magnetic field).
-The previous model under the effect of electromagnetic field ($(B{\rm x},B{\rm y},E{\rm z})$, TEmodel) is studied by Mohamed and Abdel Aziz [21].
+The same model is considered by Mohamed [20], but in his model the initial value of magnetic field was taken account ($\vec{B}0 = B_0 e_v$, transverse magnetic field).
+The previous model under the effect of electromagnetic field ((B_x, B_y, E_z)), TEmodel) is studied by Mohamed and Abdel Aziz [21].
 The instability of the interface between a quantum magneto-plasma composed of electrons and positrons, and vacuum are studied by Misra et al. [22].
 In this study the external magnetic field lies in the x-z plane making an angle θ with the z axis.
 A quantum surface mode at a plasma-vacuum interface with uniform magnetic field is studied in quantum electron-hole semiconductor plasma by Misra.
 [23].
-In the above studies [19-23] the systems had a small-amplitude perturbation, where some terms (higher orders derivatives) of the linearized equations are deleted
+In the above studies [19-23] the systems had a small-amplitude perturbation, where some terms (higher orders derivatives) of the linearized equations are deleted the other half-space z>0, that has been permeated by a uniform horizontal magnetic field ($\vec{B}0=B_0\,\vec{e}x$).

-In this paper, the classical RTI model in refs.
-(12, 13) will be again studied in quantum plasmas.
-The surface of discontinuity (z=0) has considered between infinitely conducting plasma in the half-space z<0 and a vacuum in the other half-space z>0, that has been permeated by a uniform horizontal magnetic field ($\vec{B}0 = B_0 \vec{e}x$).
 Here, we use a system of Cartesian coordinates, where z-axis in the vertical direction.
 A gravitational acceleration g=(0,0,g) directed from the plasma towards the vacuum.
-In the previous studies (19-22) the perturbation was very slow.
+In all the above studies (19-22), the perturbation was very slow.
 So, the higher derivatives that rise in the system considerable are neglected.
 In our analysis the perturbation will be superabundant (high-speed), such that the system cannot return to the initial case (i. e.
 The system will remain in a permanent disturbance case).
 Thus all the terms, which will rise in the linearized equations, will be considered.